Josh-Tracy/Kubernetes-Home-Lab/roles/certificates/README.md

 ------------

 - A Sudo user on your hosts you wish to apply this to
-- An internet connection or nginx and required dependencies
+- An internet connection or openssl and required dependencies

 License